hokkanen/st-mq/README.md

 ## Setup (standalone)

 ### SmartThings
-In SmartThings, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `from_stmq/heat/action` topic and listen for `heaton`/`heatoff` messages.
+In SmartThings, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `from_stmq/heat/action` topic and listen for `heaton15`/`heaton60`/`heatoff` messages, which indicate whether the kWh spot price is favourable for energy consumption.
+The difference between `heaton15` and `heaton60` messages is that if the conditions for `heatoff` are not satisfied, a `heaton60` message is published if no prior `heaton60` message has been published within the past 60 minutes, otherwise `heaton15` message is published.

 ### Config
 The root directory contains [config.json](config.json) file in which the `options` section needs to be updated.
 In the config, fill in geolocation information, temperature-to-heating-hours mapping array, MQTT broker details, and the required API keys and SmartThings device IDs for the temperature sensors.
 For more information, check the [HASS translations file](translations/en.yaml).

 To collect consumption data from local Easee devices, Easee authentication and device information are required as well.
 Giving either a username and password, or an access token and refresh token, is required.
 Providing tokens only should be a theoretically safer option since they provide limited access to Easee account.
 However, giving a username and password has turned out to be a more stable option, since the refresh token update procedure may in rare occasions fail (maybe a few times a year when running the tool 24/7).
 If neither of these authentication methods are provided, Easee consumption data is not collected.

 The user-specific [Entso-E](https://transparency.entsoe.eu/), [OpenWeatherMap](https://home.openweathermap.org/), and [SmartThings](https://account.smartthings.com/tokens) API keys can be obtained freely by registering to these services.
-If the [OpenWeatherMap](https://home.openweathermap.org/) and [SmartThings](https://account.smartthings.com/tokens) API keys are not set (ie, these API queries fail), the inside and outside temperatures are simply set to `0` degrees Celsius.
-However, inside temperature is only used for csv logging, and does not impact the heat adjustment algorithm.
+If the [OpenWeatherMap](https://home.openweathermap.org/) and [SmartThings](https://account.smartthings.com/tokens) API keys are not set (ie, these API queries fail), the inside, garage, and and outside temperatures are not logged.
+However, inside and garage temperatures are only used for csv logging, and do not impact the heat adjustment algorithm.
+If no outside temperature is obtained, the algorithm assumes the last specified `temp_to_hours` entry specified in the [config.json](config.json).

 ### Mosquitto MQTT broker
 Set up Mosquitto user name and password by creating a password file with